The best benefits for pensioners and the over 60s

 Who qualifies for a free TV licence?

-While all over 75s used to be entitled to a free TV licence, the rules changed in 2020.
+While all over-75s used to be entitled to a free TV licence, the rules changed in 2020.

-And if your TV is black and white (which is rare these days), you’ll pay £57 instead of the normal £169.50 for a year’s TV licence.
+And if your TV is black and white (which is rare these days), you’ll pay

 Do pensioners get discounts on public transport?

-In most parts of England, you can travel for free on buses from state pension age.
+In most parts of England, you can travel for free on buses from the state pension age.
 You can also travel for free on some ferries and trains in Wales and Scotland once you reach the age of 60.

 If you’re not sure, check with your local council.